jhpce-jhu/jhpce_mkdocs/docs/portal/web-apps.md

     ---

     Visual Studio Code is a lightweight but powerful source code editor.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtimes (such as C++, C#, Java, Python, PHP, Go, .NET).
-You can visit the link below for additional setup and usage details (==this link site is only available on campus, so if you are outside of the school network, you will need login to the JHU VPN first.==)
+You can visit the link below for additional setup and usage details (==this link site is only available on campus, so if you are outside of the school network, you will need login to the JHU VPN first.==) The Visual Studio Code session ==will timeout after 12 hours of innactivity==, a new session will need to be requested if that happens.

     [:octicons-arrow-right-24: Access Instructions](https://jhpce-app02.jhsph.edu/vstudio-instructions){ align=center }